dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

       proactively drive behavior and can cause the system to become unpredictable in ways that can't be predicted...

-####
+#### {Set the reader's frame}

-- set the frame of the reader by asking them to consider this as the read the article, then discuss it in further detail later
 - what does it mean to have zero for some of these metrics?
   - no, really: in each metric for each category above, what do the concepts of zero, identity, mean (additive and geometric), range, independence, connectedness, etc mean
+  - set the frame of the reader by asking them to consider this as the read the article, then discuss it in further detail later

 - sociophysical analysis of diplomatic protocol and etiquitte protocol modalities, norms and deviations